spiarh/monitoring-doc/README.md

 because the ingress controller will look for that key.

-=> At this stage, the Prometheus Expression browser is accessible, depending on you network configuration at https://prometheus.example.com or https://prometheus.example.com:30443
+=> At this stage, the Prometheus Expression browser/API is accessible, depending on you network configuration at https://prometheus.example.com or https://prometheus.example.com:30443